 Col Paul Cotellesso (left) presented the Bronze Star Medal Certificate to Col Craig Narasaki (right)

-Colonel Craig Narasaki distinguished himself by meritorious achievement as Director of Programs and Financial Management, 438th Air Expeditionary Advisory Wing, Train, Advise, Assist Command-Air, while engaged in military operations involving conflict with an opposing foreign force at Forward Operating Base Oqab, Kabul, Afghanistan from 22 August 2016 to 2015 to 5 August 2017.
+Colonel Craig Narasaki distinguished himself by meritorious achievement as Director of Programs and Financial Management, 438th Air Expeditionary Advisory Wing, Train, Advise, Assist Command-Air, while engaged in military operations involving conflict with an opposing foreign force at Forward Operating Base Oqab, Kabul, Afghanistan from 22 August 2016 to 5 August 2017.